sspring137/EagleEye/README.md

 ## Acknowledgment

 If you use EagleEye in your publications please include an propriate citation to the article linked with tis repository.
 For products, please include the following acknowledgment:
-- "This software uses EagleEye developed by Sebastian Springer Alessandro Laio and Andre Scaffidi at the International School for Advanced Studies (SISSA), Via Bonomea, 265, 34136 Trieste TS (Italy)."
+- "This software uses EagleEye developed by Sebastian Springer et al. at the International School for Advanced Studies (SISSA), Via Bonomea, 265, 34136 Trieste TS (Italy)."

 ## Disclaimer